Some elected officials refuse cop PAC money

-“I am donating all contributions received from police [political action committees]for my re-election to bail funds and mutual aid organizations, and I will not accept them going forward.
-We need to call out injustice, but most of all we must act,” state Sen. Majority Leader Mike Gianaris (D-Astoria) tweeted the morning of May 30 after sharing a video of a peaceful protest in Jackson Heights.
+“I am donating all contributions received from police [political action committees] for my re-election to bail funds and mutual aid organizations, and I will not accept them going forward.
+We need to call out injustice, but most of all we must act,” state Sen. Majority Leader Mike Gianaris (D-Astoria) tweeted the morning of May 31 after sharing a video of a peaceful protest in Jackson Heights the day before.
 “No more violence.
 We deserve a police force that acts with empathy.
 And we deserve a police force that is held accountable for racist behavior.”

-According to a spreadsheet created by Queens resident Aaron Narraph that displays how much funding elected officials received from organizations such as New York State Correctional Officers and Police Benevolent Association, Gianaris has returned $16,650.
-The spreadsheet cites only seven other elected officials here as accepting more money from PAC groups, two being Queens District Attorney Melinda Katz and Assemblyman Michael Den Dekker (D-East Elmhurst), though Den Dekker’s office said he has never accepted funding from police associations.
+According to a rapidly circulating spreadsheet created by Queens resident Aaron Fernando that displays how much funding city elected officials received from police, corrections and court officer associations, Gianaris has returned all $16,650.
+With information collected from the Board of Elections, the spreadsheet cites only seven other elected officials here as accepting more money from law enforcement PACs, two being Queens District Attorney Melinda Katz, who accepted $31,000 but has not made any pledges to redistribute the funding, and Assemblyman Michael Den Dekker (D-East Elmhurst), who accepted $18,925.

+On June 3, Den Dekker announced that he would donate $10,000 donation to Elmcor Youth and Adult Activities, Inc. and $3,000 to Marguerite’s Food Pantry so that “contributions from police associations to [his] campaign will go back into the community.”
+Despite the declaration, Make the Road New York and community members marched to Den Dekker’s office that afternoon to demand state action for police accountability and to vow never to accept law enforcement contributions again.

-Several other Queens representatives followed Gianaris’ suit, announcing their intentions through Twitter — Assemblywoman Aravella Simotas (D-Astoria) pledged $5,350, while Assemblywoman Catalina Cruz (D-Corona) and Councilmember Francisco Moya (D-Corona) each pledged $1,000.
+Assemblywoman Aravella Simotas (D-Astoria) was the first to publicly announce funding redistribution, pledging to send $5,350 to the NYC Bail Fund and organizations working to end mass incarceration.
+Assemblywoman Catalina Cruz (D-Corona) and Councilmember Francisco Moya (D-Corona) followed suit, each pledging $1,000.

 “I stand with our community, there won’t be peace until we all draw a clear line in the sand and fight for whats right,” Cruz tweeted.